Man shot while shoveling snow outside Philadelphia laundromat

-PHILADELPHIA (WPVI) -- A man was shot while shoveling snow outside a laundromat in West Kensington on Tuesday evening.
+PHILADELPHIA (WPVI) -- A man was shot while shoveling snow outside a laundromat in the West Kensington section of Philadelphia on Tuesday evening, police said.

-It happened just before 6 p.m. outside of a laundromat on the 400 block of West Allegheny Avenue.
+It happened just before 6 p.m. outside of a laundromat on the 400 block of East Allegheny Avenue.

-Police say a man in his 20s was shoveling the snow in front of a laundromat when a dispute began with another man.
+Police said a man in his 20s was shoveling the snow when a dispute began with another man.

 The suspect allegedly pulled out a gun and shot the victim in the arms and legs.

-Note: (CORRECTION: A previous version of this story listed the address as West Allegheny Avenue.
-The shooting was on East Allegheny Avenue.)